Stories : Sharon S.

 Sharon loves to tell stories, sing songs and make others shine.
 She is especially inspired by people who need affection and support.

-When Sharon came to live at Harbor House as a young woman in 1986, she saw it as an adventure.
+When Sharon came to live at L’Arche Jacksonville (then known as Harbor House) as a young woman in 1986, she saw it as an adventure.
 “My dad and stepmom had moved from Jacksonville to the lake (in Keystone Heights), and I had to go with them,” she explains.
 “In wintertime, you can’t go swimming.
 There’s no grocery stores or anything.
 I was bored.
-Finally I said, ‘Dad, is it OK if I move out’ I can come down anytime to visit and help with the grass and stuff.
+Finally, I said, ‘Dad, is it OK if I move out’ I can come down anytime to visit and help with the grass and stuff.
 He was surprised at first.
 But they’re glad we found Harbor House because I’m happy here.”

 Born with cerebral palsy and a mild intellectual disability, Sharon will always walk with a limp.
 She struggles with her weight, laughs often and has a strong maternal streak.
 “Sharon is a nurturer,” notes Sr. Rita of L’Arche, who helps Sharon and her roommate Mary maintain a high degree of independence at the community’s Supported Living home, Prayer House.
 “She loves working with the little ones at her volunteer jobs.
 She loves walking over to the other L’Arche houses for a visit.
 She especially loves helping anyone in the community who needs help most.
 She’s like that about Pam, for example.”